Freshflow featured on French national TV: AI solutions to optimise fresh and minimize waste.

 Among the solutions mentioned was Freshflow, which helps stores:

-Today, Freshflow is already helping hundreds of stores across France and Germany, including well-known chains like Carrefour, Intermarché, and EDEKA, work more efficiently.
+Today, Freshflow is already live across France and Germany — including well-known chains like Intermarché, Stroetmann and independently operated Carrefour and EDEKA stores — helping stores work more efficiently.